dvangennip/web_remote_for_OBS/README.md

 - Ability to edit text sources directly

 ## Notes and known issues
 - Some browsers won't allow insecure connections when the page itself is served securely.
-So the [page on GitHub]((https://dvangennip.github.io/obs_web_remote/)) may not work with a regular local instance of OBS.
+So the [page on GitHub]((https://dvangennip.github.io/obs_web_remote/)) (which is served via `https`) may not work with a regular local instance of OBS.
-    - If so, try using another browser (like Firefox or Opera) or download this repo and run it locally.
+    - If so, try using another browser (Firefox or Opera seem to work), enable insecure connections within secure pages (not generally recommended) or download this repo and run it locally.
 - Currently not optimised for use on mobile devices.
 - Any scenes with `hidden` or `subscene` in their name are ignored and not shown in the scene list.
 - Audio list has space dedicated for visual audio volume meters, but that functionality is not yet available in obs-websocket.